-In Film, Theatre & Television, you will be predominantly assessed through coursework, as well as written examinations.
+In Film, Theatre & Television, you will be predominantly assessed through coursework.
 Depending on your module choices and specialization, coursework may include essays and other forms of writing (such as blogs), practical work accompanied by documentation, videographic criticism, and presentations which may be accompanied by reflective reports.

-At Part 3 you will be assessed through exhibition in Art and on your dissertation in Theatre.
+At Part 3 you will be assessed through exhibition in Art and on your dissertation or creative research project in Theatre.